 A considerable decrease in the amount of refrigerant circulating through the coils affects their capacity to absorb heat and can cause them to freeze.
 As condensation builds up, ice can be detected on the evaporation coil.
 Sometimes, the ice melts and drips on the floor.

 Even when a leak is not causing the ice build-up, however, it's wise to address the problem quickly and avoid more costly repairs in the future.

 5. A sudden increase in electric bills

 If you have observed any of the symptoms mentioned above, plus the fact that your energy bill is much higher than normal, there is a high chance of a refrigerant leak.
 With less refrigerant, your AC system must work harder to cool the room.
 Also, you may have been using more electricity by frequently adjusting the thermostat to cool the air faster.
 Suffice it to say that your utility bill will give you a heads up if there are problems taking place within your AC.

 What to do in case of refrigerant leaks?

 While the signs enumerated above may signify that there is indeed a leak in your AC system, they can also be symptoms of some other issues.
 Instead of jumping to conclusions, get in touch with a reputable HVAC service company near you.

 If you’re not experiencing any problems with your unit yet, you should still consider calling for a check-up.
 Regular maintenance prevents costly reparations.

-ABOUT THE AUTHOR: Stephanie Gordon is a content marketing specialist of New AC Unit.
+Stephanie Gordon is a content marketing specialist of New AC Unit.
 Aside from creating online content on energy-efficiency, Stephanie enjoys running and biking with her family and friends to stay fit.